A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 We then proceed to investigate the entries in the attention matrix, focusing on the last row where the model uses five history tokens to make the next prediction in time.
 We report these results across all 10 seeds for: (a) 1D MLP + Attention with learned P.E., (b) 2D MLP + Attention with learned P.E., and (c) 2D MLP + Attention without P.E., as shown in Figures \ref{fig:attn_1D_learned}, \ref{fig:attn_2D_learned}, and \ref{fig:attn_2D_none}, respectively.
 A consistent observation across all models is that attention is distributed over multiple past tokens rather than concentrating on a single time step.
 This behavior is expected from a dynamical systems perspective: under partial observability, a scalar measurement is not enough to define the system and multiple delayed observations are required to reconstruct the system state, in accordance with delay-coordinate embedding theory.
-The distinction between models trained with and without positional encoding seems to be in the structure of the learned distribution.
-Without positional encoding, attention weights collapse to an approximately uniform averaging over the delay window, yielding an order-invariant aggregation of past observations.
-In contrast, learned positional encodings allow the attention mechanism to assign non-uniform, time-dependent weights, enabling structured autoregressive representations that distinguish between different lags.
+The distinction between models trained with and without PE lies in the structure of the learned attention pattern.
+Without PE, attention weights collapse to an approximately uniform averaging over the delay window, an order-invariant aggregation that acts as a simple history-averaging estimator, essentially a sample mean of the delayed embeddings up to the learned value and output projections.
+With learned PE, the attention mechanism can assign lag-specific weights, and the resulting pattern is closer to a learned finite-memory filter acting on delay coordinates.
+This distinction also explains why PE can reshape the attention structure without systematically improving prediction accuracy: the unencoded delay window may already carry sufficient information for one-step prediction, and PE changes how that information is organized rather than what is available.
+Whether the structured regime corresponds exactly to classical constructs, such as an optimal autoregressive filter or a Padé-type rational approximation of the transfer function, remains open and is discussed as a future direction in Section~\ref{sec:future_directions}.

-For both cases (1D and 2D inner dimensions) we provide for representative models additional visualizations that include the query (Q), the key (K) and value (V) in Section \ref{sec:van_der_pol_appendix} of the Appendix.
-In our view, these plots do not offer significant additional interpretability of the latent space of the transformer, but we include them for completeness.
+For both cases (1D and 2D inner dimensions), we provide additional visualizations of the query (Q), key (K), and value (V) for representative models in \ref{sec:van_der_pol_appendix}.
+In our view, these plots do not provide significant additional insight into the Transformer's latent space, but we include them for completeness.